NYIT Selected to Participate in Epicenter’s Pathways to Innovation Program

 Adjusted Available Income: The portion of family income remaining after deducting federal, state and local taxes, a living allowance, and other factors used in Federal Methodology.

-Adjusted Gross Income: All taxable income as reported on a U.S. income tax return.
+Adjusted Gross Income (AGI): All taxable income as reported on a U.S. income tax return.

 Assets: Cash on hand in checking and savings accounts; trusts, stocks, bonds, other securities; real estate (excluding the home you live in), income-producing property, business equipment, and business inventory.
 Assets are considered in calculating the Expected Family Contribution (EFC).